OWASP/www-project-application-security-verification-standard/tab_meetup.md

 ## Full Agenda

-You can see the current, full agenda here.
-Note that we are still confirming it!
+You can see the current agenda here.
+Note that we are still working on finalising it!

 <a id="sched-embed" href="https://owaspglobalappseclisbon2024.sched.com/2024-06-27/overview/venue/Room:%201.13%20CCL/" data-sched-sidebar="no">View the ASVS Community Meetup schedule.</a><script type="text/javascript" src="https://owaspglobalappseclisbon2024.sched.com/js/embed.js"></script>

 ## More Information

-Follow us on social media to ensure you don't miss further information about the agenda which we will be releasing in due course:
+Follow us on social media to ensure you don't miss updates about the agenda which we will be releasing in due course:
 * [![Twitter Follow](https://img.shields.io/twitter/follow/OWASP_ASVS.svg?style=social&label=Follow)](https://twitter.com/OWASP_ASVS)
 * [<img src="./assets/images/LinkedIn_Logo.svg" height=20>](https://www.linkedin.com/company/owasp-asvs/)